lightcodes845/automatic-octo-doodle/README.md

 ## Running the project locally with docker

-- Clone the project to your local machine or download the zip file: ```git clone https://github.com/lightcodes845/legendary-octo-doodle.git```
+- Clone the project to your local machine or download the zip file: ```git clone https://github.com/lightcodes845/automatic-octo-doodle.git```
-- Navigate to the project directory: ```cd legendary-octo-doodle```
+- Navigate to the project directory: ```cd automatic-octo-doodle```
 - If you have docker run the following command
 ```docker-compose up```
 - The command above will: